Jimmy062006/ESIClient.Dotcore/docs/UniverseApi.md

 Bulk names to IDs

 Resolve a set of names to IDs in the following categories: agents, alliances, characters, constellations, corporations factions, inventory_types, regions, stations, and systems.
 Only exact matches will be returned.
-All names searched for are cached for 12 hours.  - --
+All names searched for are cached for 12 hours  - --

 ### Example
 ```csharp